Hexashuny/ditto/README.md

 CHECK_INTERVAL=60

-Replace the placeholders with your actual Twitter API credentials and Discord webhook URL.
+Replace the placeholders with your actual credentials.

-Install Dependencies
+3️⃣ Install Dependencies

-Ensure all required libraries are installed:

 pip install -r requirements.txt

-Usage
+▶️ Usage

-Run the script to start scraping Twitter for infographics and posting them to your Discord channel:
+Run the script:

 python ditto.py

-The script will continue running, checking for new content at the interval specified in the .env file.
+The bot will continuously check for new Twitter posts and send them to your Discord channel.

-License
+📜 License

 This project is licensed under the MIT License.
+You are free to use and modify it, but you cannot sell it and must give credit to the original author.

+💬 Support

+For questions or feedback, join our [Discord community](https://discord.gg/fjRp77KhQt)